 “Come and hear the past, reinvented” Manchester Camerata

-Levickis‘ career began in the dense woods of Lithuania, where he was already imitating the birds and the sound of the trees with his accordion at the age of three.
-When he was eight he then attended the S. Sondeckis School of the Arts in his hometown of Šiauliai before later going on to study under Owen Murray at the Royal Academy of Music in London.
+Levickis’ career began in the depths of the Lithuanian woods: at the age of three, he started using his accordion to imitate birdsong and the rushing of the trees.
+At the age of eight, he was admitted to the S. Sondeckis School of the Arts in his hometown of Šiauliai.
+Later, he studied under Owen Murray at the Royal Academy of Music in London.

-The steep trajectory of Levickis‘ career as the ambassador of the accordion speeded up further when he won the casting show ‘Lithuania’s Got Talent’ in 2010, becoming a superstar in his own country and thus finally proving that he and his instrument deserved international attention.
-This was followed by a debut album with Decca Classics – Levickis was the first accordionist to sign with the label – and this shot immediately to number one in the British classical music charts.
-He also received more than 30 international awards for his work, including first place in the Coupe Mondiale World Accordion Championships.
+Levickis’ meteoric career as ambassador for the accordion quickly gained traction when he won the casting show “Lithuania’s Got Talent” in 2010.
+In his home country, he became a superstar, proving that both he and his instrument deserved international attention.
+He was picked up by Decca Classics – the first-ever accordion player to sign a contract with the label – and his debut album “Martynas” immediately shot to number 1 on the British classic charts.
+His over 30 international awards include a first prize at the Coupe Mondiale World Accordion Championships.

 Facebook